 |

 The density of the road network in Silistra district is almost identical to the average one in the country – 18 km/100 sq. m of territory.
-At the same time, the share of first-class roads is considerably below average – 11.3% in 2021, against 18.5% countrywide.
-Nevertheless, the quality of the road surface is relatively high – 44% of the roads are in good condition, versus 41% in the country.
+At the same time, the share of first-class roads in the district is considerably below average – 11% in 2021, against 19% countrywide.
+Nevertheless, the quality of the road surface is relatively high – 43% of the roads are in good condition, versus 40% in the country.
 In most northern Bulgarian districts, railroad density is typically lower, and in Silistra district it is 2.5 km/100 sq. km of territory, compared to 3.6 km/100 sq. km in the country.
-Access to the internet is available to 70.6% of the households in the district, compared to the average of 87.3% nationwide in 2022, which is the second lowest figure (only before Sliven) in this category for 2022.
+Access to the internet is available to 83% of the households in the district, compared to the average of 89% nationwide.
+Due to the low level of urbanization, a relatively small proportion of the population lives in settlements with a public sewerage network – 52%, compared to 75% in the country.
+Nevertheless, by 2022, all of the district‘s sewerage networks were connected to wastewater treatment plants, compared to 67% nationally.

 Road network density (2023) |